 To drive the output capacitor, current is needed to charge it and to discharge it.
 The change in charge, dV/dt, is called the slew rate.
-The larger the capacitance, the more current that is needed.
+The larger the capacitance, the more current needed:

-So for example, for a 100 µm stack, having a capacitance of 20 µF, being driven by a BPC Series piezo controller with a maximum current of 0.5 A, the slew rate is given by
+For example, if a 100 µm stack with a capacitance of 20 µF is being driven by a BPC Series piezo controller with a maximum current of 0.5 A, the slew rate is given by

 Hence, for an instantaneous voltage change from 0 V to 75 V, it would take 3 ms for the output voltage to reach 75 V.